Wills, Port Moody, British Columbia

 3. Let your wishes be known

-You can be sure that your family and friends are informed about final wishes, whether it is a traditional service and burial or a cremation and scatter.
+You can be sure that your family and friends are informed about your funeral wishes, whether it is a traditional service and burial or a cremation and scatter.

 In addition, it can determine who will be the guardian of your infant children and how they will be supported financially to adulthood.
 Your pets are part of your family and you want to make sure they’re taken care of.